VPN: The Definitive Guide

 The same way it goes backward: the traffic from the website is unencrypted, then it gets encrypted and transferred via the tunnel to you where it is decrypted.

-The process takes instantaneously, and in most cases, you won’t notice any loss of internet speed (of course, if you use a good fast VPN like Whoer VPN).
+The process takes instantaneously, and in most cases, you won’t notice any loss of internet speed (of course, if you use a good fast Nord VPN).

 For example, you are in the public Wi-Fi zone and use VPN.
 Thus, you create a VPN tunnel between you and a VPN server.

-There are two ways: create your own VPN server and configure all necessary devices for connecting with it or use the services of free, free trial, or paid VPN services.
+There are two ways to start using VPN.
+You can create your own VPN server and configure all the necessary devices by connecting them together or simply use a VPN service.

 Good VPN providers offer apps compatible with PC, Mac, Android, iOS, and Linux, router configurations and other devices.
 Their setup process is quite easy.
 Besides, you’ll be able to use 3 and more devices simultaneously.